xeladu/flutter_dependency_mocking/README.md

 There is also a [Cheat Sheet](https://github.com/xeladu/flutter_dependency_mocking/blob/main/test/mockito_cheat_sheet_test.dart) with examples for the most common mockito use cases.

+If you want to learn more about testing with Flutter apps, check out [my article series on Medium](https://xeladu.medium.com/list/test-your-flutter-app-aabad9825b7f).

 # Support

 If you like this post or my work in general, feel free to support me in any way ❤